 - course offered by the Directorate in which the international fee paying student has enrolled ceases after it has commenced but before it is completed

 - course offered by the Directorate, and in which the international fee paying student is enrolled, is not provided in full because the Directorate, as a CRICOS provider has had a sanction imposed by the Australian Government Department of Education and Training or the ACT Accreditation and Registration Council (ARC).

 If an international applicant decides they no longer wish to enrol in an ACT public school they should advise the Directorate in writing of this decision and return the Confirmation of Enrolment (CoE) if it has not already been lodged with the Australian Diplomatic Mission.

-The ACT Government Education and Training Directorate will only agree to a refund:
+The ACT Government Education Directorate will only agree to a refund: